Information for victims

 Victims’ participatory rights and communication with the Court

 The ICC is the first permanent international criminal court which envisages an active role for victims in judicial proceedings.
-Victims can address the Court already during an investigation by the Prosecutor, in terms of their rights to participate in potential future judicial proceedings, and to receive reparations in case of a conviction.
+Victims can address the Court already during an investigation by the Prosecutor, with a view to their right to participate in potential judicial proceedings at the Situation stage and/or in potential future cases and their right to receive reparations in case of a conviction.

 At the current investigation stage, victims can communicate with the Court in a number of ways:

-- Any individual, group or State can send information to the Office of the Prosecutor regarding any alleged crimes in the State of Palestine falling under the jurisdiction of the Court.
-Persons with such information, including affected communities of the situation, can communicate to the Office of the Prosecutor any relevant information for the purposes of the investigation on the following dedicated portal.
+Any individual, group or State can send information to the Office of the Prosecutor regarding any alleged crimes in the Situation falling under the jurisdiction of the Court.
+Persons with such information, including affected communities, can communicate to the Office of the Prosecutor any relevant information for the purposes of the investigation on the following dedicated portal: https://otplink.icc-cpi.int/

-- Victims of violence in Palestine that may amount to war crimes or crimes against humanity may also reach out to the Court with a view to being recognized as victims for the purposes of participation in potential future criminal proceedings against one or more suspects.
+Victims of violence related to the Palestine Situation that may amount to crimes under the Rome Statute may also reach out to the Court with a view to being recognized as victims for the purposes of participation in potential judicial proceedings at the Situation stage and/or in potential future cases against one or more suspects.

 For more information relating to these rights before the ICC, victims can contact the Victims Participation and Reparations Section ("VPRS") - the section within the ICC Registry responsible for assisting victims in the process of applying for participation in judicial proceedings, and reparations in case of a conviction, at [email protected].

 Please note that before filling in a victim application form, it is advised that you contact the VPRS so that you can be provided with information and advice as to what participation in ICC proceedings generally entails, and what this means at the current stage of the process as well as potential future stages.
-In addition, the VPRS provides training and advice as to how to fill in the form correctly (see also the written Guidelines above), which is very important in order for victims' expectations to be met with adequate Registry advice.
-Please note that any forms received at the investigation stage are generally not yet transmitted to the Pre-Trial Chamber absent any judicial proceedings relating to one or more cases.
+In addition, the VPRS provides training and guidance as to how to fill in the form correctly, which is very important in order for victims' expectations to be met with adequate Registry advice.
+Please note that any forms received at the investigation stage are generally not yet transmitted to the Pre-Trial Chamber absent any judicial proceedings relating to one or more cases against one or more individuals.

 Victims’ safety and security